Nash Equilibria on (Un)Stable Networks: Policy experiments

 \subsection{B. Changes in the racial composition of schools}

 Suppose that in a given neighborhood there are two racially segregated schools: ``White School'' consisting of only white students and ``Black School'' consisting of only black students.
-One would expect that the smoking prevalence in White school is much higher compared to Black school because, in the sample, black high students smoke thee times less than white high school students.
+One would expect that the smoking prevalence in White school is much higher compared to Black school because, in the sample, black high students smoke three times less than white high school students.
 Consider a policy aiming to promote racial desegregation, which prevents schools from enrolling more than $x$ percent of students of the same race.
 If such policy is in place, will students from different races form friendships and will these friendships systematically impact the overall smoking in one or another direction?

-To simulate the effect of the proposed policy I consider one of the racially balanced schools in my sample.\footnote{The school has 150 students of which $40\%$ are Whites and $42\%$ are Blacks.
-It incorporates students from grades 7 to 12.} The Whites and the Blacks from this school serve as prototypes for the White School and Black School respectively. \footnote{As an alternative to splitting one school into two racially segregated schools, one could consider two schools from the data that are already racially segregated.
-However, the only school with a high ratio of Blacks in the sample incorporates students from grades 7 and 8.
-If this school serves as a prototype for the Black School, then I am faced with two options for the choice of the White School.
-If the White School incorporates only 7th and 8th graders, then smoking prevalence will be low regardless, since these grades are mostly nonsmoking.
-Alternatively, if the White School incorporates higher grades, the simulation results will be driven in part by the asymmetry in the population (7th and 8th graders do not make friends with students from higher grades).
-Consequently, the school that incorporates black students in grades 7 and 8 only cannot properly serve as a prototype for the Black School.} To implement the proposed policy I randomly select a set of students from the White School and a set of students from the Black School and swap them.
-For example to simulate the effect of a $70\%$ cap on the same-race students in a school, I need to simulate a swap of $30\%$.
+One of the racially balanced schools in the sample is used to evaluate the effect of this policy.\footnote{The school has 150 students of which $40\%$ are Whites and $42\%$ are Blacks.
+It incorporates students from grades 7 to 12.
+From these, the simulations use students from grades 10 to 12 because older students are more likely to form meaningful friendships and to smoke.} In particular, the Whites and the Blacks from this school serve as prototypes for the White School and Black School respectively.
+To implement the proposed policy, a random set of students from the White School is swapped with a random set of students from the Black School.
+For example to simulate the effect of a $70\%$ cap on the same-race students in a school, a swap of $30\%$ is simulated.